Spatio-temporal analysis of extreme winter temperatures in Ireland: Conclusion discussion

 \section{Conclusion \& discussion}

-The aim of this research was to identify and characterise non-stationarities of extremely cold daily winter temperatures in Ireland.
+The aim of our research was to identify and characterise non-stationarities of extremely cold daily winter temperatures in Ireland.
 Given the complex and variable nature of extreme minimum winter temperatures, we emphasise the importance of considering the climatic context (i.e., the atmospheric and oceanic patterns) in which they occur.
-Specifically, we discuss how shifts in the jet stream's behaviour can lead to the increased occurrence of extremely cold winter temperatures.
-We have presented some novel candidate approaches to account for large variations in cold extremes during different phases of large-scale climatic patterns.
-We explore using NAO and AO indices as covariates to help explain the behaviour of the jet stream and its impact on weather patterns.
-However, we find that using the HadCRUT5 data set, which combines land and sea surface temperature anomalies, best captures and represents all climatic processes driving extremely cold temperatures.
-Furthermore, we show that not accounting for this climatic variability conflates unusually cold winter events with the contrasting general trend of warming winters, and underestimates long-term warming trends.

-We have presented a method of characterising and visualising climate risk associated with different phases of what we define as ``short-term climatic variability" (SCV).
-We have developed a novel bootstrapping approach (used to account for uncertainty throughout) to accommodate the stronger temporal dependence and complex variability observed in extremely cold winter events, as compared to hot summer events.
-We found that the climate model data were less helpful as a covariate for the GPD as compared to the case for maximum daily summer temperatures.
-However, for non-extreme minimum daily summer temperatures, the climate model output proved informative and helpful.
+In particular, we explore the relative importance of both long-term and shorter-scale variations on climate over the period 1950-2022.
+Specifically, we investigate how shifts in the jet stream's behaviour can lead to the increased occurrence of extremely cold winter temperatures.
+We have presented some novel candidate approaches to account for large variations in cold extremes during different phases of short-term, but large spatial-scale, climatic variability.
+These short-term variations are observed over time scales ranging from about a month to an entire winter season.
+From a range of potential covariates for this behaviour, we find that using the HadCRUT5 dataset, which combines land and sea surface mean monthly temperature anomalies, best captures and represents all climatic processes driving extremely cold temperatures.
+We have presented methods for characterising and visualising climate risk associated with different phases of the short-term climatic variability, in particular, by using the HadCRUT5-based covariate, $H_{R, m}^I(t)$, defined in Section~\ref{sec:c6_short_term_covariates}.
+We have developed a novel bootstrapping approach (used to account for uncertainty throughout) to accommodate the stronger temporal dependence and complex variability observed in extremely cold winter events, as compared to hot summer events we have previously studied in \cite{Healy2023}, where we used a more standard bootstrap procedure.

-Our study reveals that, across Ireland, there has been a decrease in the frequency and intensity of extremely cold temperatures since 1950.
-Furthermore, the rate of warming of extreme minimum temperatures is substantially greater than that of maximum summer temperatures \citep{Healy2023}.
-Overall, the analysis reveals there has been a decrease in the frequency and intensity of extremely cold temperatures since 1950 in Ireland, with the largest changes observed in regions further inland, during all phases of SCV considered.